Innovation Series

 Interactive UI of TensorFlow — neural network playground

-Let’s look at some TensorFlow Playground demos and how they explain the mechanism and power of neural networks.
+Let’s look at some TensorFlow Playground neural network visualization demos and how they explain the mechanism and power.

 Before starting the demos, here are some crucial building blocks of the deep learning model.
 Neural networks consist of three layers of nodes: